[wpml_language_selector_widget]

 Targets specific cancer cells and blocks the abnormalities causing cancer.1 Different types of targeted therapies are listed below:

-Monoclonal antibodies are proteins of the immune system that are made in the clinical laboratory.
+Monoclonal antibodies are lab-produced proteins that mimic the immune system.
 These antibodies attach to a specific target on cancer cells to help destroy them and prevent them from spreading.
-They are administered as an infusion.
-Examples of monoclonal antibodies include rituximab, Obinutuzumab and ofatumumab that target a protein called CD20 and tafasitamab that targets CD19.1
+They are administered by intravenous infusion.
+Examples of monoclonal antibodies include rituximab, obinutuzumab and ofatumumab which target a protein called CD20 and tafasitamab which targets CD19.1

-Radiolabeled antibodies contain radioactive material that target cancer cells; an example is ibritumomab tiuxetan.1
+Radiolabeled antibodies contain radioactive material that targets cancer cells; an example is ibritumomab tiuxetan.1

 Antibody-drug conjugates attach to cancer cells and release a drug directly into the tumor cells.
 Examples of anti-body drug conjugates include brentuximab, loncastuximab tesirine-lpyl, and polatuzumab vedotin piiq.2,3